hansyuan/cr-algs/README.md

 # Cruz Roja Ambulance Algorithms WI 18

-TODO link the clock with the chooser and the gui

-The lab notebook I will use is in sim.ipynb
+The lab notebook I will use is in `sim.ipynb` not `simulator.ipnyb`.

-- Now I get why we used the Python Notebook.
-Fortunately, I heard that the new Jupyter lab is out so maybe I will try to install it.
+## Clean Signals and Levers to Pull

+- Ambulance chooser should cause a reaction in the GUI.

+- The one-second-per-stack should have one pi chart and ambulance bar table per event.

+## Random Updates

+- Sleeping better nowadays.

-- Using it now.
-I like it much better.
+- Using Jupyter Lab -- it is amazing.

-- Also I'm finally sleeping a normal amount nowadays.

-To run, do `python3 sim.py`

-or `./sim.sh` (for `#!/usr/local/bin/python3`)

-PyDocs: See ./\*.html files

-Sorry, I didn't name my classes using capital letters.
+- Sorry, I didn't name my classes using capital letters.

 ## Tips